GravityPDF/gravity-pdf-documentation/docs/v6/templates/business-letter-1.md

 ## Limitations

 *Business Letter #1* can be used with all Gravity Forms.
 You'll have access to your form data for use in the letter through Gravity Forms Merge Tags.
-For more information see the [Gravity Forms Merge Tags documentation](https://www.gravityhelp.com/documentation/article/merge-tags/).
+For more information, see the [Gravity Forms Merge Tags documentation](https://www.gravityhelp.com/documentation/article/merge-tags/).

 ## Configuring